Learn via this 3-day course how to use highly effective tools for the capture and validation of requirements, enhancing

 The three-day Requirements Analysis course provides highly effective tools for both the capture of requirements, and for validation of those requirements, in any scenario involving the receipt of requirements from one or more stakeholders who have a need.

-- This course may be credited toward the maintenance of the INCOSE Certified Systems Engineering Professional (CSEP) accreditation for 24 Professional Development Units
+- This course may be credited toward the maintenance of the INCOSE Certified Systems Engineering Professional (CSEP) certification for 24 Professional Development Units and PDUs may be claimed for PMI’s family of certifications, including PMP

 THIS COURSE IS AVAILABLE FOR CORPORATE TRAINING ONLY.

 Key Learning Objectives

 At the conclusion of this course, participants are expected to:

 - have the knowledge and understanding of overall concepts of, and activities within, requirements analysis;